 The Shared Relationship Between Substance Abuse and Mental Illness

-No clear connection exists that explains the connection between mental health and addiction.
+No clear connection exists that explains the mental health and addiction connection.
 People with mental illness tend to develop substance abuse problems, and those with substance abuse problems tend to develop mental disorders.
 According to addiction psychiatrist Stephen Gilman, fifty percent of sufferers with an addictive disorder develop a psychiatric illness.
 That number tends to be higher among sufferers of certain mental conditions, such as post-traumatic stress disorder (PTSD), antisocial personality disorder, sleep disorders, depression, and anxiety disorders.
 Researchers have yet to uncover exactly why this occurs in particular disorders, except for the fact that certain behaviors tend to trigger the illness.
 For instance, alcoholics who abruptly stop drinking may experience withdrawal symptoms that closely resemble those seen in schizophrenic sufferers.
 Alcoholism and drug abuse can cause changes in the brain that may induce personal and mental disorders.
 All of these factors serve as indicators for those who suffer from both addiction and mental illness.

 Treating Substance Abuse and Mental Illness: The Hidden Caveat